-Terms & Conditions of your award
+Terms & Conditions

-I understand that I am expected to maintain satisfactory academic progress and to complete my degree requirements within a maximum timeframe in order to continue to receive aid.
-I understand that I am responsible for knowing the most recent standards of satisfactory academic progress policy as noted on the Financial Aid website or hard copy available at the Financial Aid office.
+I understand that I am expected to maintain satisfactory academic progress and to complete my degree requirements within a maximum timeframe to continue to receive aid.

-I understand that the scholarships listed on my financial aid offer letter are part of my aid package information and I understand that I must accept my scholarship as offered separately by the donor.
+I understand that the scholarships listed on my financial aid offer letter are part of my aid package information, and I understand that I must accept my scholarship as offered separately by the donor.

 Rights & Responsibilities